- Posts: 56

 Please Log in or Create an account to join the conversation.

-17 years 8 months ago #510
+17 years 8 months ago #510 by Pete

 This problem usually only occurs with a hand full of ISPs, who change the user's IP even while they are in the same session (AOL is a good example of this).
 I don't have a solution to offer you against this as of right now.
 Let me think about it for a few days to see if I can come up with something for you.